maithilish/gotz/notes/devops.md

 For desktop shortcut, in Gnome we can create and add this to hsqldb.desktop to ~/.local/share/applications/hsqldb.desktop for easy access.

 - maven hsqldb dependency and server version should be same else Gotz may throw JDBC error.

+## Gotz Metric

+Jetty server starts at port 9010
+Angular app source is located at src/main/web/gotzw dir.
+During dev, in memory datastore is used and in prod build, it fetches data from localhost:9010/api/metrics

+mvn package, builds the angular app with

+ ng build --prod --build-optimizer
+          --output-path=${project.build.directory}/classes/webapp
+          --delete-output-path=false

+in POM the ng build is in separate profile ng-build which is disabled for travis ci build in .travis.yml

 ## Model Generation